What's the problem?

 \( \color{#a585ff}A_{\color{#ff7a7a}3} \color{#737373}= \frac{ \color{#e3a0cd}CB \color{#737373}+ \color{#ffbe8f}CQ \color{#737373}+ \color{#adff7a}CA}{\color{#ff7a7a} 3} = \frac{1 \color{#ffffff}+ \color{#737373} \frac{\sqrt{5}}{2} \color{#ffffff}+\color{#737373} \sqrt{2}}{3} \)

-Drag the slider to move the curves/lines.
+Drag the slider to move the segments.

 \( \color{#a585ff}A_{\color{#ff7a7a}3} \color{#737373}= \frac{ \color{#e3a0cd}CB \color{#737373}+ \color{#ffbe8f}CQ \color{#737373}+ \color{#adff7a}CA}{\color{#ff7a7a} 3} = \color{#ffffff} \frac{\color{#737373}1 + \frac{\sqrt{5}}{2} +\color{#737373} \sqrt{2} \color{#ffffff}}{\color{#737373} 3} \)

-Time to shrink the curve along both axes by a factor of 3.
+Shrink the curve along both axes by a factor of 3.
 Drag the slider to scale down along both x and y axes.

-The length of the curve that's scaled down \( \frac{ \color{#e3a0cd}CB}{\color{#ff7a7a} 3} \color{#737373}+ \frac{ \color{#ffbe8f}CQ}{\color{#ff7a7a} 3} \color{#737373}+ \frac{\color{#adff7a}CA}{\color{#ff7a7a} 3} \)
+The length of the scaled-down curve \( \frac{ \color{#e3a0cd}CB}{\color{#ff7a7a} 3} \color{#737373}+ \frac{ \color{#ffbe8f}CQ}{\color{#ff7a7a} 3} \color{#737373}+ \frac{\color{#adff7a}CA}{\color{#ff7a7a} 3} \)

 represents the sum \( \color{#a585ff}A_{\color{#ff7a7a}3} \)